iuscl-github/IusCL/README.md

 **License**

-This software is distributed under the terms of [Eclipse Public License v1.0](http://www.eclipse.org/org/documents/epl-v10.html)
+This software is distributed under the terms of [license](http://iuscl.org/help/userguide/license.html)

 =
 <p align="center">